 7. Open and transparent audit of farming practices.

-During the 2019 federal election in Canada, we asked candidates in B.C. to pledge their support to a transition away from open net-pen farming in our coastal waters, with appropriate incentives to transition the industry to sustainable closed containment aquaculture by 2025. in less than 30 days, 125 candidates across all major parties signed our Pledge, with representation from every riding in B.C.
+During the 2019 federal election in Canada, we asked candidates in British Columbia to pledge their support to a transition away from open net-pen farming in the coastal waters of British Columbia, with appropriate incentives to transition the industry to sustainable closed containment aquaculture by 2025. in less than 30 days, 125 candidates across all major parties signed our Pledge, with representation from every riding in B.C.
 That’s 74% of all B.C. candidates.